narenratan/generalized_keyboards/README.md

 See Wilson's [Gral spectrum](https://www.anaphoria.com/gralspectrum.pdf) and [Gral keyboard guide](https://www.anaphoria.com/gralkeyboard.pdf).
-Also see chapter 3 of 'Microtonality and the Tuning Systems of Erv Wilson' by T. Narushima.
+Also see chapter 3 of *Microtonality and the Tuning Systems of Erv Wilson* by T. Narushima.